-Each year, the county will use short term projections of previous years' traffic volume growth to estimate the year in which LOS deficiencies will occur on county roads.
-This information will be used to prepare the annual update of the county's schedule of Capital Improvements in a manner that ensures the maintenance of concurrency on road facilities.
+Each year, the county will use short-term projections of previous years' traffic volume growth to estimate the year in which LOS deficiencies are likely to occur on County roads.
+This information will be used to prepare the annual update of the County's schedule of Capital Improvements in a manner that ensures the maintenance of concurrency on County road facilities.